Kidswatter/Kidsybot/Installation-guide-for-Raspberry-Pi-with-Raspbian.md

 Configuring (takes few minutes):
 `./configure`
-Now if you own a Raspberry Pi 3 B you can use -j4 appended to the following command to use all 4 cores.
+Now if you own a Raspberry Pi 2 B or above you can use -j4 appended to the following command to use all 4 cores.
 Make sure your raspberry Pi is properly cooled, because this will produce considerable load on the CPU for extended time.
 If you don't cool your Raspberry properly it might get damaged.
+Remove -j4 if you don't own a quadcore Pi.
 Building (takes approx. 30 minutes):
 `make -j4`
 Installing our own-built-python-release (few minutes for this operation):